Leyburn, Queensland: History

 Leyburn was named in the 1840s by William Gray, Snr., who came to the area by bullock dray from Pitt Town on the Hawkesbury River in New South Wales.
 The first name for the locality was Canal Creek; the name was changed to Leyburn by Henry and Jane Kirby, Gray's son-in-law and daughter, and derives from the market town of Leyburn in the English county of Yorkshire.

 The site for the town was surveyed in November 1852.
 Henry Kirby and another man named Collins applied in 1854 for the licence of the Travellers' Home Inn at Leyburn.

 In 1858, James Murray erected his Coffee Room Inn and Boarding House (now the Granall Residence).

 The post office at Leyburn opened on 1 January 1861.

 A police force was established in 1861.
 At that time the town had a permanent population 65 but many transients.

 Leyburn State School opened on 13 January 1862.

 In 1863, James Murray built The Royal Hotel at 71 MacIntyre Street, opposite his Coffee Inn.
+It was later owned by rugby league player Wayne Webcke.

 A court house was built in 1866.
 It was used until 1929.

 In September 1871, Bishop Edward Tufnell officially opened and dedicated an Anglican church to St Augustine of Canterbury.
 On 14 November 2021, St Augustine's Anglican Church celebrated its 150th anniversary.

 The Rosenthal Division was established in 1889 and became the Shire of Rosenthal in 1903.
 Although Leyburn was the largest town within this local government area, it was not chosen as the administrative centre as Leyburn did not have a railway connection in 1889.
 Instead, offices were established in Warwick outside of the district.